SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Related Works

-Another work, Skeleton-free Pose Transfer for Stylized 3D Characters~\cite{skeletonfree} aims to alleviate the need for rigs by treating the character pose as a set of independent part deformations.
+Notably, Skeleton-free pose transfer~\cite{skeletonfree} aims to alleviate the need for rigs by treating the character pose as a set of independent part deformations.
 By learning the skinning weights and deformations associated with each module, it can match the source pose using linear blending of skinning weights.
-While it achieves impressive results in pose transfer, being a per-frame method it suffers from artifacts and lacks temporal coherence when applied to animation transfer, as observed in our results.
-Further, it requires extra inputs, both the source and target shapes in a rest T-pose.
+While it achieves impressive results in pose transfer, being a per-frame method, it suffers from artifacts and lacks temporal coherence when applied to animation transfer, as observed in our results.
+Furthermore, its reliance on both source and target shapes being provided in a rest T-pose presents a practical limitation, as such canonical poses are often difficult to define for non-humanoids.
+This dependency challenges its classification as a truly rig-free method.

 \paragraph*{Modeling motion as sequence prediction.} Deep recurrent neural networks are capable of modeling time and shape sequences using LSTMs to predict human joints~\cite{fragkiadaki2015erd}, generate motion in-betweening~\cite{harvey2020robust}, and to learn a motion field through time~\cite{he2022nemf}.
 These approaches require access to templates/rigs, and large datasets of joint motion since they are discrete time representations.
-Qiao et al.~\cite{qiao2018learning} utilize mesh convolutions with LSTMs to deform vertices through time; while, Motion Diffusion~\cite{raab2023single} uses local attention to capture motifs of a single motion and combines it with a diffusion UNet module to produce motion extrapolation and in-betweening.
+Qiao et al.~\shortcite{qiao2018learning} utilize mesh convolutions with LSTMs to deform vertices through time; while, Motion Diffusion~\cite{raab2023single} uses local attention to capture motifs of a single motion and combines it with a diffusion UNet module to produce motion extrapolation and in-betweening.
 The main challenge is handling long (extrapolation) sequences while still being able to generalize to unseen motion.
 In this work, we propose using Augmented Neural ODEs~\cite{dupont2019augmented}, operating through temporally-aware kinetic codes, to model time continuously instead of using discretized sequential networks such as LSTMs.